guchhaitprasun/GoBackN-Protocol/README.md

 # GoBackN-Protocol
-## Implementation of one of the theoretical concepts of Sliding Window Protocol
+## Implementation of one of the theoretical concepts of Sliding Window Protocol Go Back N (GBN)

 *The Motivation of this project is to develop a* **client - server socket program** *to implement Go-Back N protocol over Transmission Control Protocol (TCP)*